siglens/siglens-docs/docs/spl-docs/evaluation-functions/trig-hyperbolic-functions.md

 ... | eval n=cos(-1)
 ```

-The following example calculates the cosine of *pi* and returns `-1.00000000000`.
+The following example calculates the cosine of π and returns `-1.00000000000`.

 ```
 ... | eval n=cos(pi())